ellis/OnTopOfThings/Notes.md

     * tag
     * user
     * list
+    * relative priorities?
+For indicating that one task is more important than another?
 * more features
     * items somehow inherit properties from their parents, if the properies are not set on the items
     * when an item has a due date and a time estimate, show it on the daily list once things start getting tight